-Prior to joining MSA, John was the Legislative Director for the Committee for Education Funding, the nation's largest and oldest education coalition.
-In this role, he led the education community's advocacy efforts to include $100 billion in education funding in the American Recovery and Reinvestment Act in 2009.
+Prior to joining MSA, John was the Legislative Director for the Committee for Education Funding, the nation’s largest education coalition.
+In this role, he led the education community’s advocacy efforts to include $100 billion in education funding in the American Recovery and Reinvestment Act in 2009.

 Mr. Laughner has experience working in the private sector.
 He worked for the lobbying firm, FBA, Inc., where he identified federal grant opportunities for universities and colleges, and assisted with congressional earmark requests.
 He was a Legislative Coordinator at Stateside Associates, where he tracked and analyzed legislation on behalf of multiple Fortune 500 companies.
 John spent two years at the U.S. Department of Education, Federal Student Aid Office of the Ombudsman, where he helped resolve student financial aid disputes.
 He began his career in Washington, DC by working for several members of Congress.

 John may be reached at email@example.com

-Judy Shen joined Magnet Schools of America in 2007 as the Events Coordinator/Conference Liaison.
+Judy Shen joined Magnet Schools of America in 2007.
 She currently handles all aspects of conference planning, as well as office-related operations.
 In addition, Ms. Shen oversees the awards programs and manages MSA website content.

 Ms. Shen graduated from the University of Maryland (College Park) with a B.A. in Communications.
 After graduation, she taught English overseas in China to a senior class at Hwa Nan Women’s College in the province of Fujian.
 Upon her return to the DC metropolitan area, Ms. Shen managed her family’s restaurant and eventually worked as a Special Events Assistant for the entertainment franchise Dave & Busters.
 Ms. Shen joined MSA, because she strongly believes in providing the best education possible to all students.
 She knows first-hand the potential each child has when they are fully engaged in something they are interested in.
 She has been involved in educational programming since her high school days.
 Starting in 12th grade, Ms. Shen managed city-run afterschool and summer programs, designed to integrate the kids and families of diverse economic backgrounds into the community.